kelvin84hk/Ethereum-Dapp-for-Tracking-Items-through-Supply-Chain/README.md

 Add each role with corresponding account , fill in the required fields and click the buttons to submit for each state

-Transaction records wil be shown as below:
+Transaction records will be shown as below:

 ![img](pics/index2.png)